 Termination of the Application by TfL

-- Where an Application is found to be in breach of these Terms and Conditions including fraudulent applications, TfL shall seek recovery of the Payment paid to the Legal Owner and may prosecute the Legal Owner and or Registered Keeper and revoke the Legal Owner and / or Registered Keeper's Taxi Licence.
+33. Where an Application is found to be in breach of these Terms and Conditions including submitting fraudulent or inaccurate applications, TfL shall seek recovery of the Payment paid to the Legal Owner and may bring legal proceedings the Legal Owner and or Registered Keeper and revoke the Legal Owner and / or Registered Keeper's Taxi Licence.

-- TfL is not liable and not responsible for any losses, costs, claims, damages, demands, expenses, liabilities, proceeding and judgments incurred by a Legal Owner, Registered Keeper or third party as a result of participating in this Scheme including but not limited to submitting the Application and attending the Delicensing Inspection and non-compliance with the rules on State aid.
+34. TfL is not liable and not responsible for any losses, costs, claims, damages, demands, expenses, liabilities, proceeding and judgments incurred by a Legal Owner, Registered Keeper or third party as a result of participating in this Scheme including but not limited to submitting the Application, attending the Delicensing Inspection and non-compliance with the rules on State aid.

-35. TfL is not responsible or liable for any action taken by a Legal Owner or Registered Keeper in relation to the sale, lease, financial arrangement, future use of a delicensed Taxi including disposal, crushing or dismantling of a Taxi.
+35. TfL is not responsible or liable for any costs or action taken by a Legal Owner or Registered Keeper in relation to the sale, lease, financial arrangement, future use of a Taxi to which this Scheme applies including disposal, crushing or dismantling of a Taxi.

-- In accepting the Payment, the Legal Owner shall comply with all applicable European Union rules on state aid.
-The Legal Owner shall fully cooperate with TfL in utilising the applicable approvals and procedures in relation to state aid rules.
+36. In accepting the Payment, the Legal Owner shall comply with all applicable European Union rules on State aid.
+The Legal Owner shall fully cooperate with TfL in utilising the applicable approvals and procedures in relation to State aid rules.

-- TfL, it subsidiaries and service providers will comply with all its obligations under the Data Protection Legislation and will only process the Legal Owner and / or Registered Keepers personal data (as defined in the Data Protection Legislation) for the purposes of assessing your eligibility for the Scheme and to contact you regarding your Application.
+38. TfL, its subsidiaries and service providers will comply with all its obligations under the Data Protection Legislation and will only process the Legal Owner and / or Registered Keeper's personal data (as defined in the Data Protection Legislation) for the purposes of assessing your eligibility for the Scheme and to contact you regarding your Application.
 Information the Applicant supplies about Related Entities will only be processed for the purpose of complying with TfL's legal obligations in relation to State aid rules.
 Further information can be found on how TfL processes personal data is available at https://tfl.gov.uk/corporate/privacy-and-cookies/taxi-and-private-hire .